ebejar-pro/ebejar-portfolio/Data-Analysis/Project-01-SQL-Insights/data/data_dictionary.md

-This Data Dictionary details tables and its elements containing the data for a Ficticious Retail Company.
+This Data Dictionary details tables and its elements containing the data for a ficticious retail company.

 ---